Harteos7/exel/README.md

 # exel
 ANGLAIS

-an application to read and write exel in php (and vice versa)
+an file to read and write exel in php (and vice versa)

 be careful with :